 All of our customers are invited to use Cloud Optimization via Cloud Application Manager.

-For Azure, we are currently limited to serving billable customers who are not resellers (or customers of resellers) with offices within the United States.
+For Azure, we are currently limited to serving billable customers who are not resellers (or customers of resellers) with offices within the United States, the United Kingdom, and Canada.
 Also, the associated CenturyLink Cloud account cannot be a demo account or internal for CenturyLink employees.
 If you need special considerations for setting up an account, please email email@example.com.

 Knowledge who your existing Azure Administrator is

 The user must be an Administrator of the organization in Cloud Application Manager.

 A working knowledge of how to use Cloud Application Manager providers.

 An understanding of the features and benefits of Partner Cloud Integration